robrichard/graphql-spec/spec/Section 6 -- Execution.md

 to the expected return type.
 If the return type is another Object type, then the field execution process continues recursively.
-In the case where a value returned for a list type field is an iterator due to `@stream` specified on the field, value completition iterates over the iterator until the number of items yield by the iterator satisfies `initialCount` specified on the `@stream` directive.
+In the case where a value returned for a list type field is an iterator due to `@stream` specified on the field, value completion iterates over the iterator until the number of items yield by the iterator satisfies `initialCount` specified on the `@stream` directive.
 Unresolved items in the iterator will be stored in a stream record which the executor resumes to execute after the initial execution finishes.